RACV Logo

 Day 11: Kyoto

 Start your day with a visit to the iconic Kinkakuji Temple, with its impressive Golden Pavilion, immortalised by Yukio Mishima's novel.
-Then, join a sweet-making demonstration to learn how yatsuhashi (a traditional Japanese snack of flour, sugar and cinnamon) and mocha tea is made.
-After, visit the 'Kitchen of Kyoto,' Nishiki Market.
-Sample a few different popular local snacks here like strawberry dumplings, chicken skewers or soy milk sweets.
-Finish the afternoon at the red tori gates in Fushimi Inari.
+Then, visit the red tori gates in Fushimi Inari.
 For the more active, hiking up the mountain following the red torii gates is a great way to enjoy the forest and the views over the city!
-Your afternoon is free to hike, relax or wander at your own pace.
+Your afternoon is free to explore Kyoto at your own pace.
+Maybe head out in the evening with your group to celebrate the end of your adventure together.

 Day 12: Kyoto